-Environmental Remediation: Property within the RPA may require remediation of various types of contamination, in order to re-use property for commercial, retail, and mixed-use redevelopment.
+Environmental Remediation: Property within the RPA may require remediation of various types of contamination, in order to re-use property for commercial and industrial redevelopment.

 Water, Sanitary Sewer, Storm Sewer and Other Utility Improvements: Certain utilities may be extended or re-routed to serve or accommodate the new development.
 Upgrading of existing utilities may be undertaken.
 The provision of necessary detention or retention ponds may also be undertaken by the Village.